Do you think that your life in the past was better than the present?

 Do you miss the “good old days?”

-Quite often people, not just old people, but people of all ages yearn to the past, believing it was a better time.
+Quite often people, not just old people, but people of all ages, yearn to the past, believing it was a better time.
 They think and feel that their childhood, adolescence, and the time they were young was a great time.

 I have a certain theory about this, which I would like to share with you.

-Then there is another important thing, which they yearn to, albeit unconsciously.
-Most people, from the age of about 16 to about 30 have dreams, expectations, zest and energy.
-They are still young and the future is before them.
+There is another thing they yearn for, albeit unconsciously.
+Most people, from the age of about 16 to about 30, have dreams, expectations, zest, and energy.
+They are still young, and the future is before them.

 When young, people use their imagination and daydream about a fabulous future, but as time rolls by, they forget their dreams and don’t use their imagination as before.

-When you think about the past, the feelings of joy, happiness and expectation associated with it awaken, and you feel good.
+When you think about the past, the feelings of joy, happiness and expectation related to it awaken, and you feel good.
 Then, you associate those feelings with the past, and get the impression that the past was a better time.

 No matter how old or young you are, where you live, and under what circumstances you are living, you can use these thoughts and feelings to motivate you.

 You can use these past memories to give your self a boost of energy, ambition, and the desire to progress in life.